 Say what?
 Hey back up — these are water birds that can’t get wet?

-So we keep the mothers and babies in sturdy hutches for the first month or two.
+All this means that we keep the mothers and babies in sturdy hutches for their first few weeks.
 After that, they are free to enjoy the pond on fine days, but we still shut them in at night or when the weather is rough.